Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 Fitting, therefore, that the last thing she was summoning her strength to do was to resign.

-“Madam President…”
+"Madam President…"

 She turned, blinking at the interruption to her melancholy, and straightened herself as she realized Sir Jeremy Sandy had approached her.
 He, she realized, might well be setting aside more than anyone else in the room.
 Folctha after all was the largest and most successful human exo-settlement.
 But Sandy in turn was appointed to govern on behalf of His Majesty the King, and had noted that there was nothing to be gained, and much to be lost, by gracelessly clinging to a shadow.

 Margaret could respect that.

-“Sir Jeremy.”
+"Sir Jeremy."

-“I hope I’m not intruding?”
+"I hope I’m not intruding?"

-“Only on self-reflection,” Margaret replied.
+"Only on self-reflection," Margaret replied.

-“Ah,” he nodded, and offered a diplomatic change of subject.
-“I was just wondering whether you’d made plans for where you will go and what you will do after…all this.”
+"Ah," he nodded, and offered a diplomatic change of subject.
+"I was just wondering whether you’d made plans for where you will go and what you will do after…all this."
 He waved a hand, indicating the gathered leaders.

 Margaret shook her head.
-“I honestly don’t know,” she said.
-“Nothing seems right to me.”
+"I honestly don’t know," she said.
+"Nothing seems right to me."

-“No?”
+"No?"

-“Well…I could go into stasis.
+"Well…I could go into stasis.
 That seems appropriate, to remove an old woman from the resource burden.
 But what about my family?
 I don’t want to miss their lives, if they stay.
-But to just retire into obscurity and stay with them seems more selfish than I can bear, and...” she shrugged.
-“I don’t know what other options there are.”
+But to just retire into obscurity and stay with them seems more selfish than I can bear, and..." she shrugged.
+"I don’t know what other options there are."

-“I hope to be of use still,” Sir Jeremy replied, and gently settled into a seat alongside her with a grunt that Margaret could entirely sympathize with.
+"I hope to be of use still," Sir Jeremy replied, and gently settled into a seat alongside her with a grunt that Margaret could entirely sympathize with.
 Old knees were a burden.
-“In many ways, I doubt my position will change much.
-It’s just that instead of holding my position at the appointment of His Majesty, I’ll be at the appointment of the Great Father.”
+"In many ways, I doubt my position will change much.
+It’s just that instead of holding my position at the appointment of His Majesty, I’ll be at the appointment of the Great Father."

-“I wouldn’t feel right,” Margaret said.
+"I wouldn’t feel right," Margaret said.

-“But nothing feels right?”
+"But nothing feels right?"

-“No. Not yet.
-Maybe nothing ever will.”
+"No. Not yet.
+Maybe nothing ever will."

-“You’re an experienced politician and leader.
-And we’re still going to need—” Sir Jeremy trailed off as Margaret shook her head. “...I take it you’ve already ruled that out.”
+"You’re an experienced politician and leader.
+And we’re still going to need—" Sir Jeremy trailed off as Margaret shook her head. "...I take it you’ve already ruled that out."

-“I have.
+"I have.
 It’s…gratifying that you’d say so, but that feels least right of all.
 And I think, as a matter of closure…it would be appropriate if I stepped down.
-I already stated I would remain behind yet here I find myself.”
+I already stated I would remain behind yet here I find myself."

-“I imagine the Secret Service didn’t give you much say in the matter.”
+"I imagine the Secret Service didn’t give you much say in the matter."

-“They did what they were trained to do.
-And if they hadn’t, I would be dead now.”
+"They did what they were trained to do.
+And if they hadn’t, I would be dead now."
 DC, naturally, had been a more focused target than any other.
 The city’s defenses had been overwhelmed in seconds, as had Baltimore’s.
 Everyone still in the White House, people she’d known and worked with…

 Well, she had the consolation that they very likely hadn’t felt a thing.

-“I…intend to make the best of that, however I can,” she said.
+"I…intend to make the best of that, however I can," she said.

-“But you feel that the best of it lies somewhere other than politics,” Sir Jeremy concluded.
+"But you feel that the best of it lies somewhere other than politics," Sir Jeremy concluded.

-“Yes.”
+"Yes."

-“Then, I wish you well in your future endeavors.
-And if I am not mistaken…”
+"Then, I wish you well in your future endeavors.
+And if I am not mistaken…"

 There was a commotion up by the arch doorway.

-“We have a solemn duty ahead of us.”
+"We have a solemn duty ahead of us."

 Margaret nodded, and stood up.
 Old knees, again.
-“That we do.”
+"That we do."

 Sir Jeremy had an old-fashioned way about him: he offered her his arm.
-“Well.
+"Well.
 Let me take you out to dinner after this is done.
-Nothing extravagant, but simple food prepared well lifts any spirit, I find.”
+Nothing extravagant, but simple food prepared well lifts any spirit, I find."

-“...Yes, alright.”
+"...Yes, alright."
 Margaret decided.
-“Why not?”
+"Why not?"

-“We’ll be joined by a few friends of mine, if that’s alright.
-People you’ll want to know.”
+"We’ll be joined by a few friends of mine, if that’s alright.
+People you’ll want to know."

-“This sounds suspiciously like you want to keep me in the game after all, Sir Jeremy…”
+"This sounds suspiciously like you want to keep me in the game after all, Sir Jeremy…"

-“No, not at all.
+"No, not at all.
 I’m friends with many people, some of whom don’t play the game at all.
 But…you’ll want to be in touch, I think.
-Just in touch.”
+Just in touch."

 All very mysterious, but they’d run out of time for Margaret to interrogate him into being less cryptic.
 They lapsed into respectful silent as, shoulder to shoulder with the Earth’s other leaders, they passed through the archway and into the chamber beyond, where history was waiting in the form of the Great Father.